 How To Level Your House: 2 Types of Foundations

 Regardless of the type of foundation you have, house leveling is applicable and generally follows the same basic procedure – installing support beneath the building’s foundation to return it to its original elevation and fortifying the supporting structures with steel or concrete.

-Below are two common foundation types and insights on how to level a house or commercial structure for each.
+Below are two common house foundation types and insights on how to level a house foundation or commercial structure for each.